diegaso-xhc/Grasp_Surface_Detection_Tracking_and_Analysis/README.md

 ## Experimental setup for repository

-Although the codes on this repository are easily extendable, it is worth noting that during the development of this code a given fixed setup was used.
-The setup consists of:
+Although this repository is easily extendable, it is worth noting that during the development of this code a given fixed setup was used.
+The setup consisted of:

 ```
 - VICON motion tracking capture with 16 IR-cameras